din3shn/DA_Portfolio_Proj/Excel_Projects_and_More/readme.md

 Hello and welcome to my repository dedicated to Excel portfolio projects and skill demonstrations.
 <br>
-This repository serves as a platform to demonstrate my proficiency in Excel.
 It includes projects that highlight my ability to leverage Excel's features to derive insights and make data-driven decisions.
 <br>
 Also, you'll find a variety of Excel files showcasing my expertise in data analysis, visualization, and manipulation using Microsoft Excel.

 ### 🛠 Skills Demonstrated

     - Data Cleaning and Validation
     - Advanced Formulas and Functions
     - PivotTables and PivotCharts
     - Interactive Dashboards and Reports
     - Macros
     - Power Pivot - Data Modeling
     - KPIs and Measures
     - What-If Analysis

 ### 📁 Portfolio Projects